walterhiggins/WMPJS/README.md

 1. Add a new Crafting Recipe to the game
 2. Add new Teleoporting behavior for arrows fired from an Ender Bow.

-We'll tackle the 2nd item in the next recipe so let's look at how we add a new crafting recipe to the game.
+We'll tackle the 2nd item in the next chapter so let's look at how we add a new crafting recipe to the game.

 Bukkit has been around for a few years and has a large community of developers who have been using the API and posting questions and answers on the Bukkit forums.
 If there's something you want to do in Bukkit, a good place to start (apart from books like the one you're holding right now of course) is by searching online.
 A quick search online for 'bukkit add recipe' at the time of writing yields as the first result a link to the Bukkit forums where one poster asks a question about adding custom recipes: